-Under the terms of the Company's amended and restated Senior Secured, Multi-Currency Credit Agreement (the "Credit Facility"), as amended on December 28, 2007, certain lenders agreed to extend credit to the Company in an aggregate principal amount not to exceed \$545,000,000 outstanding, at any one time, consisting of \$400,000,000 in revolving loan commitments and \$145,000,000 in term loan commitments.
-On April 20, 2010, the Company amended the Credit Facility to extend through December 6, 2013 certain existing lenders' commitments.
-These extended commitments, together with the addition of commitments from new lenders, total \$375,000,000, consisting of \$275,000,000 of revolving loan commitments and \$100,000,000 of term loan commitments.
-Non-extending lender commitments of \$245,000,000 matured on December 6, 2010.
-The Credit Facility is secured by substantially all of the assets in the Company's portfolio, including cash and cash equivalents.
-Subject to certain exceptions, pricing for outstanding borrowings is at LIBOR plus an applicable spread of either 3.00% or 3.25% for revolving loans, based on a pricing grid depending on the Company's credit rating, and LIBOR plus 3.00% for term loans.
-The Credit Facility does not contain a LIBOR floor requirement.
-At December 31, 2010, the effective LIBOR spread under the Credit Facility was 3.17%.
-Term loan commitments under the Credit Facility have been fully drawn and, once repaid, may not be reborrowed.
+In accordance with the 1940 Act, with certain limited exceptions, the Company is only permitted to borrow such that its asset coverage, as defined in the 1940 Act, is at least 200% after such borrowing.
+At December 31, 2009, the Company's asset coverage for borrowed amounts was 282%.
+On December 28, 2007, the Company amended and restated its Senior Secured, Multi-Currency Credit Agreement (the "Credit Facility").
+Under the amended Credit Facility, the lenders agreed to extend credit to the Company in an aggregate principal amount not to exceed \$600,000,000 outstanding, at any one time, consisting of \$455,000,000 in revolving loan commitments and \$145,000,000 in term loan commitments.
+Total availability and revolving loan commitments reverted to \$545,000,000 and \$400,000,000, respectively, on April 14, 2008.
+The Credit Facility has a stated maturity date of December 6, 2010 and is secured by substantially all of the assets in the Company's portfolio, including cash and cash equivalents.
+The term loans under the facility mature on the termination date of the Credit Facility, have been fully drawn and, once repaid, may not be reborrowed.
+Subject to certain exceptions, the interest rate payable under the facility is LIBOR plus 87.5 basis points with respect to revolving loans and LIBOR plus 150 basis points with respect to term loans.
 The Company has made certain representations and warranties and is required to comply with various covenants, reporting requirements and other customary requirements for similar revolving credit facilities, including covenants related to: (a) limitations on the incurrence of additional indebtedness and liens, (b) limitations on certain investments, (c) limitations on certain restricted payments, (d) maintaining minimum stockholders' equity, (e) maintaining a ratio of total assets (less total liabilities) to total indebtedness, of the Company and its subsidiaries, of not less than 2.0:1.0, (f) maintaining minimum liquidity, and (g) limitations on the creation or existence of agreements that prohibit liens on certain properties of the Company and its subsidiaries.
 In addition to the asset coverage ratio described above, borrowings under the Credit Facility (and the incurrence of certain other permitted debt) are subject to compliance with a borrowing base that applies different advance rates to different types of assets in the Company's portfolio.
-The Credit Facility also includes an "accordion" feature that allows the Company, under certain circumstances, to increase the size of the Credit Facility by up to an additional \$275,000,000 of revolving loan commitments and \$250,000,000 of term loan commitments.
+The Credit Facility also includes an "accordion" feature that allows the Company to increase the size of the credit facility under certain circumstances to a maximum of \$1 billion with respect to the revolving loans, and \$395 million with respect to the term loans.
 The Credit Facility is used to supplement the Company's equity capital to make additional portfolio investments and for other general corporate purposes.

+At December 31, 2009, the Company had \$296,000,000 drawn on the credit facility versus \$426,000,000 at December 31, 2008.
+The weighted average annual interest cost for the years ended December 31, 2009, 2008 and 2007 was 1.53%, 4.06% and 6.38%, respectively, exclusive of 0.175% in commitment fees and of other prepaid expenses related to establishing the credit facility.

-At December 31, 2010, the Company had \$170,000,000 drawn on the Credit Facility versus \$296,000,000 at December 31, 2009.
-The average debt outstanding on the Credit Facility during the years ended December 31, 2010, 2009 and 2008 was \$205,151,507, \$397,464,757 and \$453,241,284, respectively.
-The maximum amounts borrowed during the years ended December 31, 2010, 2009 and 2008 were \$314,000,000, \$434,000,000 and \$491,000,000, respectively.
-Subject to compliance with applicable covenants and borrowing base limitations, the remaining amount available under the Credit Facility was \$205,000,000 at December 31, 2010.
+The average debt outstanding on the credit facility during the years ended December 31, 2009, 2008 and 2007 was \$397,464,757, \$453,241,284 and \$313,057,645, respectively.
+The maximum amounts borrowed during the years ended December 31, 2009, 2008 and 2007 were \$434,000,000, \$491,000,000 and \$430,803,995, respectively.
+The remaining amount available under the facility was \$249,000,000 at December 31, 2009.